adleleu/author_list/README.md

 ### Database of people

 The script uses the CSV file containing all members of the CHEOPS Science Team and associated authors ("CHEOPS_Science_Team.csv").
 It can in principle be replaced by any other list.
-Mandatory columns are
+Mandatory columns are:

 * "Ref name": names to use as reference when building the first and special author list
 * "ID": group id that the author belongs to used to identify in `List_of_ID_to_add`, Multiple entries must be separated by ";"